mister-michael/TandemTrivia/README.md

 ## Contact Me

 I hope you enjoyed the app, please feel free to reach out on [LinkedIn](https://www.linkedin.com/in/michaelclarknashville/).
-You can view my portfolio [portfolio](https://www.michaelclarknashville.com/), and you can try my Front End Capstone [Hipstar](https://www.hipstar.app), a functional movie rating site which connects user based on their least favorite films.
+You can view my [portfolio](https://www.michaelclarknashville.com/), and you can try my Front End Capstone, [Hipstar](https://www.hipstar.app), a functional movie rating site which connects user based on their least favorite films.

 Thank you for checking out the app!